-The Infrastructure Investment and Jobs Act, also known as the Bipartisan Infrastructure Law, provides a significant investment in infrastructure and includes the federal transportation authorization for fiscal years 2022 to 2026.
-While the legislation expires at the end of September 2026, some programs have already used all available funding, and Congress must at a minimum extend the authorization past its expiration.
-Meanwhile, any future comprehensive reauthorization must recognize that transportation investments remain significantly below what is needed.
+The Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law (BIL), provides a significant investment in infrastructure and includes the federal transportation authorization for fiscal years 2022 - 2026.
+However,While the legislation expires at the end of September 2026, some programs have already used all available funding, and Congress must at a minimum extend the authorization past its expiration.
+Meanwhile, any future comprehensive reauthorization must recognize that transportation While the act boosts federal transportation spending over the previous levels, investments remain significantly below what is needed.
 DRCOG supports the following funding principles:

-- Increase federal transportation funding to provide sufficient resources to meet national investment needs on a sustainable basis. - New and increased sources of funding should be distributed through formula funding with the greatest possible share going directly to local areas to address locally and regionally identified needs.
+- Increase federal transportation funding to provide sufficient resources to meet national investment needs on a sustainable basis. - New and increased sources of funding should be distributed through formula funding with the greatest possible share going directly to local areas to address locally and regionally identified needs. - Address inequities in current distribution formulas to increase funding to fast-growing states and incorporate equity considerations, including but not limited to geography, equity across income groups, population growth, and revenue generation into funding formulas. - Provide dedicated sources of revenue and increased funding for the FTA's Capital Investment Grants Program, which funds bus rapid transit and rail new and small starts programs.

-- Address inequities in current distribution formulas to increase funding to fast-growing states and incorporate equity considerations, including but not limited to geography, equity across income groups, population growth and revenue generation into funding formulas. - Provide dedicated sources of revenue and increased funding for the Federal Transit Administration's Capital Investment Grants Program, which funds bus rapid transit and rail new and small starts programs. - Support and seek federal funding through grants and congressionally directed spending for the Denver region's bus rapid transit system. - Support federal funding for the Front Range Passenger Rail project, managed by the Front Range Passenger Rail District, to support the development of intercity train service between Fort Collins through Denver to Pueblo, ultimately connecting Colorado to New Mexico and Wyoming. - Maintain the use of contract authority, allowing states to advance funds for multiyear construction projects. - Reduce federal obstacles to implementing additional revenue options such as tolling, congestion pricing, value capture, and publicprivate partnerships. - Further expand federal credit programs such as the Transportation Infrastructure Finance and Innovation Act. - Transition to a more direct user-based system such as a road usage charge to supplement then replace the federal fuel tax.
+- Support and seek federal funding through grants and Congressionally-directed spending for the DRCOG regional bus rapid transit system. - Support federal funding for the Front Range Passenger Rail project, managed by the Front Range Passenger Rail District, to support the development of inter-city train service between Fort Collins through Denver to Pueblo, ultimately connecting Colorado to New Mexico and Wyoming. - Maintain the use of contract authority, allowing states to advance funds for multiyear construction projects. - Reduce federal obstacles to implementing additional revenue options such as tolling, congestion pricing, value capture, and public-private partnerships. - Further expand federal credit programs such as the Transportation Infrastructure Finance and Innovation Act. - Transition to a more direct user-based system such as a road usage charge to supplement then replace the federal fuel tax.

-Metropolitan planning
+Metropolitan Planning

 Metropolitan areas account for over 80% of U.S. population and about 90% of total U.S. jobs and wages and salary income.
-In 2021, metro area economies accounted for 94.1% (\$0.97 trillion) of gross domestic product growth and 90.7% of employment growth, underscoring that U.S. metropolitan areas are key to the nation's economic future (source: U.S. Conference of Mayors, June 2022).
-The planning and regional decision-making led by metropolitan planning organizations is essential to maintaining mobility and national economic vitality.
+In 2021, Metro economies accounted for 94.1% (\$0.97 trillion) of GDP growth and 90.7% of employment growth, underscoring that US Metros are key to the nation's economic future. (source: U.S. Conference of Mayors, June 2022) The planning and regional decision-making led by metropolitan planning organizations is essential to maintaining mobility and national economic vitality.
 DRCOG supports the following:

-- Increase the authority of metropolitan planning organizations to employ solutions at the regional level and provide regions and local governments the direct authority, flexibility and funding to create a safe and efficient transportation system. - Suballocate all "urban" Surface Transportation Block Grant and Carbon Reduction Program funds apportioned to a state for urbanized areas located within a metropolitan planning organization that is a transportation management area. - Establish national performance objectives and measures for increasing access and mobility for people of all ages, incomes and abilities. - Permit flexibility for states and regions to decide how best to make investments to show progress toward national safety, mobility and accessibility goals. - Reduce or eliminate the non-federal share for federal metropolitan planning funds.
+- Increase the authority of metropolitan planning organizations to employ solutions at the regional level and provide regions and local governments the direct authority, flexibility, and funding to create a safe and efficient transportation system. - Suballocate all "urban" Surface Transportation Block Grant and Carbon Reduction Program funds apportioned to a State for urbanized areas located within a metropolitan planning organization that is a transportation management area. - Establish national performance objectives and measures for increasing access and mobility for people of all ages, incomes and abilities. - Permit flexibility for states and regions to decide how best to make investments to show progress toward national safety, mobility, and accessibility goals. - Reduce or eliminate the non-federal share for federal metropolitan planning funds.